fufuok/utils/generic/interval/README.md

 import "github.com/fufuok/utils/generic/interval"
 ```

-Package interval provides an implementation of an interval tree built using an augmented AVL tree\.
-An interval tree stores values associated with intervals\, and can efficiently determine which intervals overlap with others\.
-All intervals must have a unique starting position\.
-It supports the following operations\, where 'n' is the number of intervals in the tree:
+Package interval provides an implementation of an interval tree built using an augmented AVL tree.
+An interval tree stores values associated with intervals, and can efficiently determine which intervals overlap with others.
+All intervals must have a unique starting position.
+It supports the following operations, where 'n' is the number of intervals in the tree:

-\* Put: add an interval to the tree\.
-Complexity: O\(lg n\)\.
+\* Put: add an interval to the tree.
+Complexity: O\(lg n\).

-\* Get: find an interval with a given starting position\.
-Complexity O\(lg n\)\.
+\* Get: find an interval with a given starting position.
+Complexity O\(lg n\).

-\* Overlaps: find all intervals that overlap with a given interval\.
-Complexity: O\(lg n \+ m\)\, where 'm' is the size of the result \(number of overlapping intervals found\)\.
+\* Overlaps: find all intervals that overlap with a given interval.
+Complexity: O\(lg n \+ m\), where 'm' is the size of the result \(number of overlapping intervals found\).

-\* Remove: remove the interval at a given position\.
-Complexity: O\(lg n\)\.
+\* Remove: remove the interval at a given position.
+Complexity: O\(lg n\).

 <details><summary>Example</summary>
 <p>